-Writing and publishing challenges early-career researchers face and how to overcome them
+Writing and publishing challenges early career researchers (ECRs) face – and overcoming them

 When you begin your research career, there are many challenges that face you.
 Balancing all aspects of your new role can be overwhelming.
 But there are also many supports that exist to help you be successful.
 Knowing what supports to look for and where to find them is key.

 When you start a career as a researcher, you have to balance many different professional tasks.
-Early-career researchers are often teaching, mentoring students, engaged in community and institutional service, conducting research, presenting and writing.
+ECRs are often teaching, mentoring students, engaged in community and institutional service, conducting research, presenting and writing.
 The first five to six years of your academic career is a time when you are expected to build up your research profile and professional resume.
-There is pressure to secure research funding, perform well on teaching evaluations, and publish articles.
-All of these count toward decisions about promotion, retention and tenure.
-Since teaching, mentoring students, and committee service involve specific times when you have to be present, it often feels like writing for publication is an unrealistic and unattainable goal.
+There is pressure to secure research funding, perform well on teaching evaluations and publish articles.
+All of these count toward decisions about retention, promotion and tenure (RTP).
+Since teaching, mentoring students and committee service involve specific times when you have to be present, it often feels like writing for publication is an unrealistic and unattainable goal.
 But there are ways to approach the process which can help you successfully meet your publishing goals.

-Investigate what resources exist at your institution to support your research.
-Institutions often offer grant funding specifically aimed at early-career researchers.
+- Investigate what resources exist at your institution to support your research.
+Institutions often offer grant funding specifically aimed at ECRs.
 In fact, many academics negotiate starting research funds when they are applying for their first position.
-Professional organizations and funding agencies often put out a call for proposals that is geared toward early-career researchers.
+Professional organizations and funding agencies often put out a call for proposals that is geared toward ECRs.
 Finding these opportunities and pursuing them can provide you with the resources you need to launch your research agenda.
 Get to know the staff in support offices at your institution.
 Many institutions and departments have staff in place to support grant development and submission.
-Staff in these roles are generally very knowledgeable about the funding opportunities that can help support early researchers as they launch their careers.
+Staff in these roles are generally very knowledgeable about the funding opportunities that can help support ECRs as they launch their careers.

 Sometimes at the beginning of your research career, or as an early academic, you may feel like you were just thrown in at the deep end.
 There are so many different aspects and responsibilities in your new role.
 So it can feel like you are just jumping from one task to another without much of a direction.
 Having a plan for conducting research and publishing is very important.

-Early-career researchers often describe feeling isolated.
-It is true that they are engaged in many social activities including interactions with students, interactions with research subjects, and serving with peers on committees.
+ECRs often describe feeling isolated.
+It is true that they are engaged in many social activities including interactions with students, interactions with research subjects and serving with peers on committees.
 However, it often feels as though there is a lack of opportunity to dialogue about the very thing that is at the heart of this role, the research itself.

 Starting your career as a researcher can be both exciting and stressful.
 Sometimes you feel you should know how everything works, even though you do not.
-Many early-career researchers feel as though they can to be successful on their own and without the support of others.
-However the most successful researchers will tell you that the support they received through collaboration, mentoring, and funding played a key part in their success.
+Many ECRs feel as though they can to be successful on their own and without the support of others.
+However, the most successful researchers will tell you that the support they received through collaboration, mentoring and funding played a key part in their success.
 So as you begin your career, seek out that support wherever and whenever you can.